|

 After their crusader battles, the

-Teutonic Knights went back home but deployed soon after to assist
+Teutonic Knights went back home but took off again soon after to assist

-Poland in its fight against pagans from the Baltic regions.
+Poland in her fight against pagans from the Baltic regions.

 And here is the map of the territory